chjfth/GnumakeUniproc/GMU-examples/windows/CopyPathExt/readme.chj.txt

-NOTE: Currently, MIDL generated files(.h, .c, .tlb etc) are placed in source file directory, therefore, doing a ``rm -fr gf'' will not clean those files, so a second run of umake will not call MIDL compiler -- unless you manually delete those MIDL generated files.
+NOTE: Currently, MIDL generated files(.h, .c, .tlb etc) are placed in source file directory, therefore, doing a ``rm -fr gf'' will not clean those files, so a second run of umake will not call MIDL compiler -- unless you manually delete those MIDL generated files, which includes CopyPathExt.tlb , CopyPathExt_i.c , CopyPathExt.h .

 Tested with Visual C++ 6 with Platform SDK Feb 2003(Core SDK, Internet Development SDK).